-Please note that this exhibition is closed; visit the virtual exhibition here.
+Please note that Centre A will reopen from July 29–31 to the public with new guidelines, visit here to learn more and to book your visit at [email protected]; visit the virtual exhibition here.
 Please check the gallery’s website for updates.

 Brooklyn-based artist Pixy Liao’s ongoing project, Experimental Relationship, dwells on sociocultural tendencies, power plays, and emotional sustenance by examining the dynamics of her personal, romantic relationship, performed with photography and print matter.
 Since 2007, the Chinese-born artist has staged photographs and live performances with her Japanese boyfriend, Moro, in keen attempts to balance, reverse, or subvert cultural traditions and gendered behaviours in a seemingly tongue-in-cheek, yet graceful manner.
 The sometimes-surreal images created throughout the process signal some of the traditional values and views of intimacy that are dictating interactions between the two lovers; they also point to a broader context in which gender dynamics and gendered expectations are questioned: Who is leading the relationship, who has the deciding voice in decision-making, and who is gazing?
 Pixy and Moro’s relationship, in a way activated (not documented) by the project, has also been growing with it.

 Accompanying the photographic works and acting as an extension of Experimental Relationship in the exhibition is Pimo Dictionary, a collection of hybrids of Chinese, Japanese, and English words and phrases, as well as slang, which was inspired by Pixy and Moro’s communication barriers.

 This exhibition at Centre A also provides a rare platform to discuss intricacies of romance, sex, and desire within a culturally specific framework, against the Western backdrop of the fetishization of Asian women and the denial of Asian masculinity.